 - Inflammatory bowel disease

-Inflammatory arthritis involving peripheral joints, including:
+Here are inflammatory arthritis conditions involving peripheral joints, including:

 - Rheumatoid arthritis